 The Labour of Love Stuff

-We aren’t set up to accept online submissions (yet), so you have to print your piece, a short bio, your fabulous cover letter, and mail the whole thing to us at:
+We aren’t set up to accept online submissions (yet), so you have to print your piece(s), a short bio, your fabulous cover letter, our submission cover sheet, and mail the whole thing to us at:

 The New Quarterly c/o St. Jerome’s University

 The “Patience Is A Virtue” Stuff

 For fiction and poetry submissions, you can expect this cycle:

 March 1 to August 31 Late January